• Skip to primary navigation

 Participants leave the program with:

-• A stronger understanding of ALS/MND and the global research landscape
+• A stronger understanding of ALS/MND research and treatment development

 • Practical tools for advocacy and community engagement

-• Connections with researchers, clinicians, and fellow participants worldwide
+• Connections with researchers, clinicians, and peers from around the world

 One of the program’s greatest strengths is the global community it creates — connecting people affected by ALS/MND across countries, experiences, and perspectives.